aleph2c/ldea/README.md

 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-Copy public keys to your [github
+Copy public keys,  ``cat ~/.ssh/id_rsa.pub``, to your [github
 keys](https://github.com/settings/keys).
 Make a point of naming the key entry
 after the contract/project you are working on, you will remove this access after you
 have finished the work.

 # Quick Start

 Ensure the remote has a .ssh directory, and then copy your public and private
-key onto the machine, so that that machine will have the same access to github that
+key onto the machine.
+The remote machine will have the same access to github that
-your deployment computer has.
+your deployment computer has:

 ```
 cat ~/.ssh/id_rsa.pub | ssh <remote_user>@<ip> "mdir -p ~/.ssh && chmod 700 && cat >> ~/.ssh/authorized_keys"